Pierre Pasquier (colonial administrator)

 Pierre Marie Antoine Pasquier (6 February 1877 – 15 January 1934) was a French colonial administrator.

 French Indochina

 Pasquier served as the governor-general of French Indochina two times; from October 1926 to May 1927 (in temporary replacement of Alexandre Varenne) and from December 1928 to January 1934.
+He died when the Dewoitine D.332 airliner he was travelling on crashed near Corbigny (France) during a trip from Saigon to Paris.